arthurjoseph17/arthurjoseph17/workbooks/vm-authentication-failures.md

 # VM Authentication Failures Workbook

-This workbook uses **Microsoft Sentinel / Log Analytics** to visualize failed logon attempts to **virtual machines (VMs)** across the globe.
-By correlating device logon events with geolocation enrichment from a **GeoIP watchlist**, it helps security teams quickly identify patterns of brute force activity, unauthorized access attempts, and hotspots of malicious traffic.
+This workbook visualizes **failed VM logons** across the globe using **Microsoft Sentinel / Log Analytics**.
+It enriches `DeviceLogonEvents` with a GeoIP watchlist and plots **where** failures originate, helping you spot brute-force hotspots, noisy sources, and unusual geographies at a glance.

 ![VM Authentication Failures JSON Config](../images/vm-authentication-failures-2.png)